FloppyPete/ProjectRoadmapper/UPDATE.md

 - ✅ Update SESSION_WORKING_TEMPLATE.md
 - ✅ Preserve all your existing project content
 - ✅ Create missing directories if needed
+- ✅ **Archive or delete UPDATE.md** (one-time use file - don't leave it in project root)

 **Safe for existing projects** - won't overwrite your sessions or roadmap content! ✨

+**Note:** UPDATE.md is a one-time use file.
+After updating the workflow, it should be archived or deleted to keep the project root clean.